Sky Pilots

 The Courses

-For the Last Person Standing, there are twelve different courses available.
+There are eight different courses available.
 You can only complete each course once.
-Each course consists of somewhere in the neighborhood of five to twelve controls.
+Each course consists of somewhere in the neighborhood of ten or twelve controls.
 Each course is also rated for:

 The par time is the theoretical time that a runner-of-a-certain-caliber ought to take for the course, assuming no navigational errors.
 For comparison, a par runner ought to be able to cover 6.076 km in an hour over perfectly flat and perfectly smooth terrain (this rather weird number derives from the Backyard Ultra tradition).
 Par times are adjusted for elevation gain, vegetation, and so on, and are validated with field testing.